 The Company's provision for income tax for continuing operations was \$27 million for year ended December 31, 2015.
-The unfavorable impact of foreign operations of \$32 million includes a \$35 million favorable variance due to income taxes on foreign earnings taxed at rates lower than the U.S. statutory rate.
-These amounts were more than offset by \$9 million of non-U.S. withholding taxes, \$27 million U.S. and non-U.S. income taxes related to the repatriation of earnings, and \$31 million represents foreign tax credit adjustments primarily related to electing to deduct expiring credits.
-The U.S. income tax consequences of these items approximate \$58 million and were entirely offset by the U.S. valuation allowance.
+The unfavorable impact of foreign operations of \$33 million includes a \$25 million favorable variance due to income taxes on foreign earnings taxed at rates lower than the U.S. statutory rate.
+These amounts were more than offset by \$27 million U.S. and non-U.S. income taxes related to the repatriation of earnings, and \$31 million represents foreign tax credit adjustments primarily related to electing to deduct expiring credits.
+The U.S. income tax consequences of repatriation of earnings and foreign tax credit adjustments approximate \$58 million and were entirely offset by the U.S. valuation allowance.
 Tax reserve adjustments of \$9 million primarily related to favorable audit developments in Asia during the first quarter of 2015, and statue expirations in Europe during the fourth quarter of 2015.
 The unfavorable \$48 million variance related to the German interiors divestiture primarily reflects the inability to recognize the loss for German tax purposes, partially offset by a loss recognized for U.S. tax purposes and other adjustments which were fully offset by the U.S. valuation allowance.